redpanda-data/connect/website/docs/components/inputs/kafka_franz.md

 This input is new and experimental, and the existing `kafka` input is not going anywhere, but here's some reasons why it might be worth trying this one out:

 - You like shiny new stuff
-- You are exeriencing issues with the existing `kafka` input
+- You are experiencing issues with the existing `kafka` input
 - Someone told you to

 ### Metadata